Oladapsy/printf/README.md

 This codes were aimed not to do all it can but tackle only the mandatory part as there is limited time and i am busy with my college which we'll be working on this together.

-my name is the one and only: OLADAPO ODEDEYI OLAYINKA and my partner name is: OMOTOYOSI OLUWATOYIN
+My name is the one and only: OLADAPO ODEDEYI OLAYINKA and my partner name is: OMOTOYOSI OLUWATOYIN

 All the way from NIGERIA, AFRICA, EARTH, UNIVERSE...